Organ donation laws

 In an opt-out system, you still have a choice if you want to be an organ donor or not when you die and you can record this decision on the NHS Organ Donor Register.

-Whatever laws are in place where you live, and whatever your own decision about organ donation, it is vital that you tell your family if you want to be an organ donor.
+Whatever laws are in place where you live, and whatever your own decision about organ donation, it is vital that you talk to your loved ones so they are certain about what you want.

 Did you know?